Chihihill/Coding-Interviews/README.md

 # Learning Record
 This is personal analysis, solution and record mainly for algorithms learning.

-[Reference website of /CodingInterviews](https://www.nowcoder.com/ta/coding-interviews) [Reference website of /LeetCode](https://leetcode.com/problemset/all/)
+[Reference website of /CodingInterviews](https://www.nowcoder.com/ta/coding-interviews)

+[Reference website of /LeetCode](https://leetcode.com/problemset/all/)

-And below are links I collect for reference.
+And links below are for reference.

 ## Data Structure and Algorithm
 >[01.Basic Binary tree](https://www.jianshu.com/p/bf73c8d50dc2)